May 3, 2023

 We stopped at Lake Mackenzie for a couple of hours to swim and relax.

-This is the bluest and clearest water I’ve ever seen.
-Strangely, it’s a freshwater lake filled by rainfall, sitting on top of the sand.
+The water is truly magical.
+Strangely, it’s a freshwater lake filled by rainfall, sitting above the sand.

 The rest of the day was bliss, we were given lunch and drink, swam in the sea/rivers, witnessed a ship wreck, encountered dingoes, some weird looking lizards and were given snacks.